 What is the Krebs Cycle?

-Also known as the citric acid cycle, the Krebs cycle is a chain of reactions occurring in the mitochondria, through which almost all living cells produce energy in aerobic respiration.
+Also known as the citric acid cycle, the Krebs cycle or TCA cycle is a chain of reactions occurring in the mitochondria, through which almost all living cells produce energy in aerobic respiration.
 It uses oxygen and gives out water and carbon dioxide as products.
 Here, ADP is converted into ATP.
 This cycle renders electrons and hydrogen required for electron chain transport.

 How Many ATPs are Produced In the Krebs Cycle?